ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

 * Compare Exchange can be used to maintain uniqueness across users' email accounts.

-* First try to reserve a new user email.
+* First, try to reserve a new user email.
   If the email is successfully reserved then save the user account document.

 {CODE email@Server\CompareExchange.cs /}